I’ve put together a list of 4 of the best affordable toaster ovens for college students below. Each one’s a great choice and only $50 or less!

 Generally speaking, most limitations are the size of the oven vs how much food you’d like to prepare.

 There’s an amazing range of possibilities!
-Some of the most common cooking tasks that make them perfect for the student life are:
+Some of the most common cooking tasks that make them perfect for student life are:

 - Inexpensive (but tasty!) frozen foods like Hot Pockets, small pizzas (9-12″, depending upon the oven), nuggets